Non-proportional wall crossing for K-stability: K-stability of Fano varieties and boundedness

 For a log pair $(X, \Delta)$, we say it is \textit{log Fano} (resp. \textit{weak log Fano}) if $(X, \Delta)$ admits klt singularities and $-K_X-\Delta$ is ample (resp. big and nef); in the case $\Delta=0$, we just say \textit{Fano} (resp. \textit{weak Fano}) instead of log Fano (resp. weak log Fano).

 We say $X$ is a \textit{Fano type} variety if there is an $\bR$-divisor $\Delta$ on $X$ such that $(X, \Delta)$ is a log Fano pair.

-For the definition of many types of singularities in minimal model program such as $klt$, $lc$, $plt$, $dlt$, ect., we refer to the standard textbooks \cite{KM98, Kollar13}.
+For the definition of many types of singularities in minimal model program such as $klt$, $lc$, $plt$, $dlt$, etc., we refer to the standard textbooks \cite{KM98, Kollar13}.

-After the works by Fujita and Li (\cite{Fuj19, Li17}), we can define the K-semistability of a log Fano pair as follows. \begin{definition} (Fujita-Li) For a given weak log Fano pair $(X, \Delta)$, we say it is \textit{K-semistable} if for any prime divisor $E$ over $X$, where
+After the works by Fujita and Li (\cite{Fuj19, Li17}), we can define the K-semistability of a log Fano pair as follows. \begin{definition} (Fujita-Li) For a given weak log Fano pair $(X, \Delta)$\footnote{In the original works of K.Fujita and C. Li, they mainly talk about the K-semistability of log Fano pairs rather than weak log Fano pairs.
+However, one can just define the K-semistability of weak log Fano pairs as above.
+Up to passing to the anti-canonical model, one easily finds the compatibility between the K-semistability of a weak log Fano pair and that of its anti-canonical model.}, we say it is \textit{K-semistable} if for any prime divisor $E$ over $X$, where

 and

 Here $f: Y\to (X, \Delta)$ is a proper log resolution such that $E$ is a prime divisor on $Y$. \end{definition}

 Given a weak log Fano pair $(X, \Delta)$, we define $\delta(X, \Delta):=\inf_{E}\frac{A_{X, \Delta}(E)}{S_{X, \Delta}(E)}$, where $E$ runs through all prime divisors over $X$.
 The following result is clear given Definition \ref{def: Fujita-Li}.